Joe Bonamassa: Additional projects

 Bonamassa is a member of the jazz-funk band Rock Candy Funk Party.
 In 2013, they released their debut album, We Want Groove.
 It was followed by Rock Candy Funk Party Takes New York – Live at the Iridium.
 The show was recorded over three nights, at the Iridium Jazz Club in New York City.
 The band played during Conan on February 10, 2014.

 Bonamassa produced podcasts with another guitar aficionado, Matt Abramovitz, between January and July 2015.
 The Pickup Radio episodes are about "the life and lore of the guitar".
 Bonamassa and Abramovitz discuss their favorite guitars, guitarists and occasionally non-guitarists associated with the blues and rock genres.

 Bonamassa also serves as the guitarist and secondary lead vocalist for the hard rock supergroup Black Country Communion.
 In September 2017, the band released their fourth studio album, BCCIV.

 In August 2021, Bonamassa appeared as a contestant on To Tell the Truth.

 Bonamassa played lead guitar on two tracks from the 2022 album, From The New World, by Alan Parsons.

+In 2024, Bonamassa contributed guitar to a re-release of Mark Knopfler's "Going Home: Theme of the Local Hero" in aid of the Teenage Cancer Trust.

+On September 7, 2025, Bonamassa was the special guest of The Who at the Chicago concert on their farewell tour.